Amsterdam International Law Clinic

 Upcoming projects

-In the first semester of academic year 2024/2025, the Amsterdam International Law Clinic (AILC) will run several projects that deal with issues of public international law:
+In the first semester of academic year 2024/2025, the Amsterdam International Law Clinic (AILC) runs several projects that deal with issues of public international law:

-• A project with the Civil Forum for Asset Recovery (CiFAR).
+- A project with the Civil Forum for Asset Recovery (CiFAR).
 This NGO works to support the international recovery of the proceeds of corruption (stolen asset recovery).
-CiFAR is looking for students to assist with developing research into State obligations in public international law, and specifically international human rights law, around victim inclusion and/or social reuse with regards to asset recovery.

-• A multi-year research project aimed at assessing the possibility of bringing a legal claim against the State of the Netherlands for reparations for slavery in present-day Suriname and the Caribbean part of the Kingdom.
-Proficiency is Dutch language is a bonus, but not a requirement.
+- A multi-year research project aimed at assessing the possibility of bringing a legal claim against the State of the Netherlands for reparations for slavery in present-day Suriname and the Caribbean part of the Kingdom.

 Prior projects